ravendisruptor/travis-discord-webhook/README.md

 * Click "server settings"
 * Go to "Webhooks" tab
 * "Create Webhook"
-* Give it a name (doesn't matter what it is, it'll get renamed to "Travis CI", choose a channel, copy the URL to your clipboard, click save
+* Give it a name (doesn't matter what it is, it'll get renamed to "Travis CI"), choose a channel, copy the URL to your clipboard, click save

 ### Setting it all up